Partial (unicompartmental) Knee Osteoarthritis

 Unicompartmental (partial) Knee Replacement

 Partial knee replacement components are designed and manufactured by many different companies in the United States and throughout the world.
-All currently utilized components have a long track record of success and have been thoroughly tested and approved by the Food and Drug Administration.
-Currently the most common material used for components are various metal alloys to include titanium, cobalt-chrome, and stainless steel as well as high grade plastics known as polymers.
+These implants are unique in that only one area or compartment of the knee is replaced, and are either a fixed bearing ( the plastic is locked into place) polyethylene( “poly” or plastic) or a mobile bearing, meaning that plastic moves with your knee joint movement.
+All currently utilized partial knee replacement components have a long track record of success and have been thoroughly tested and approved by the US Food and Drug Administration.
+Currently the most common materials used for components are various metal alloys to include titanium and cobalt-chrome, as well as high grade molecular weight polyethylene or poly.

-There are various implants that may be used to replace any of the three compartments within the knee, depending on which area has been found to cause symptoms for the individual patient.
-Which component is right for an individual patient must be determined prior to surgery with a conversation between the patient and his or her surgeon.
-Unicompartmental knee replacement has been shown to be an effective treatment for patient’s who meet the correct indications for surgery with a greater than 90% success rate and survivorship of implants at 15 years post-operatively.
+There are various implants that may be used to replace or resurface any of the three compartments within the knee, the inside part, outside part, or the knee cap joint, depending on which area has been found to have damaged cartilage and become symptomatic for the individual patient.
+Which component or compartment of the knee that is to be resurfaced for an individual patient must be determined prior to surgery with a conversation between the patient and his or her surgeon, with various xrays or even MRI’s confirming.
+Unicompartmental knee replacement has been shown to be an effective treatment for patient’s who meet the correct indications for surgery with a greater than 90% success rate and survivorship of implants at 12- 15 years post-operatively.

 Partial Knee Replacement Surgery